mcous/decoy/README.md

     return Decoy()
 ```

 Why is this important?
-The `Decoy` container tracks every fake that is created during a test so that you can define assertions using fully-typed rehearsals of your test double.
+The `Decoy` container tracks every test double that is created during a test so that you can define assertions using fully-typed rehearsals.
 It's important to wipe this slate clean for every test so you don't leak memory or have any state preservation between tests.

 [pytest]: https://docs.pytest.org/